We are safe, caring and committed to your recovery

 Prescription drug abuse often takes place in the form of prescription painkillers like hydrocodone and OxyContin® but may also include tranquilizers like benzodiazepines including Ativan®, Xanax®, and Valium®, and are often used in combination with noncontrolled medications.
 These medications can include baclofen, muscle relaxants like Soma® and methocarbamol and even anticonvulsant medications like gabapentin and Lyrica®.

-Common signs and symptoms of prescription medication abuse
+Common signs and symptoms of abusing prescription drugs

 Prescription medication dependence shows up in behavioral, physical, cognitive (mental), or psychosocial symptoms that may include some or all of the following: